 (d) in the case of an application under subsection (1), shall specify, in accordance with the requirement in the instrument by which applications were invited, the amount, or the rate of royalty, that the applicant would be prepared to pay; and

-[(e) deleted]
+(e) in the case of an application under subsection (1a), shall specify, in accordance with the requirement in the instrument by which applications were invited, the amount that the applicant would be prepared to pay; and

 (f) may set out any other matters that the applicant wishes the Minister to consider.

 (7) The Minister may, at any time, by instrument in writing served on the applicant, require him to furnish, within the period specified in the instrument, further information in connection with his application.

 [Section 57 amended by No. 12 of 1990 s.
 43; No. 78 of 1990 s.
 7; No. 11 of 1994 s.
 5; No. 28 of 1994 s.
-29.]
+29; No. 35 of 2007 s.
+50.]

 58. Application fee etc.